 Self-care equips persons affected by leprosy with the knowledge they need to take care of themselves

 Self-care is at the heart of many of TLM’s projects globally.
-Proper wound management, assistive devices and other preventative techniques can help leprosy patients to manage their impairments and prevent (the deterioration of) disabilities.
+Proper wound management, assistive devices and other preventative techniques can help leprosy patients to manage their impairments and prevent these impairments from deteriorating.
 This can be organised on an individual level or in groups, where people are taught a daily routine, such as:

 - using preventative methods when performing daily life activities (e.g. using a cloth when picking up a hot pan or blinking the eyes frequently to prevent dryness);